 Dr. Mayorga's News

-I am an Associate Professor in the Industrial and Systems Engineering Department at NC State University.
+I am a Professor in the Industrial and Systems Engineering Department at NC State University.
 I received my B.S. in Mechanical Engineering (Summa Cum Laude) from The George Washington University in 2000; my M.S. in Industrial Engineering and Operations Research (IEOR) from U.C.
 Berkeley in 2002; and my Ph.D., also in IEOR from UCB, in 2006.
 The title of my dissertation was “Consumer Heterogeneity and Optimal Stochastic Resource Allocation.”

 My research interests include predictive models in health care and health care operations management.
 Other interests include modeling marketing and operations interfaces, analysis of Supply Chain models, application of Stochastic Optimization in production and service systems, and analysis of queuing systems.